PlatyPew/dotfiles/README.md

 _You might need to install Xcode Command Line Tools if you're running git on MacOS for the very first time_

 _You may also be prompted to enter in the administrator password during installation_

+_Also, there's currently no uninstallation program now, you'll have to manually uninstall everything_

 <br/>
 <div align="center">